Economics 882

 Second Edition, Springer, 2021.

-Note that a PDF version of this book can be obtained (legally) on-line.
+Note that PDF versions of both books can be obtained (legally) on-line.
+How to do so is left as an exercise.

 [Go to other graduate courses]